 Skin Diseases in Diabetes

-With the increase in blood sugar level, various skin diseases may occur due to diabetes.
+Elevated blood sugar levels can lead to various skin diseases associated with diabetes.
 Skin diseases are more common in cases where obesity and diabetes occur together.
-There is a possibility that these diseases will regress if blood sugar levels are paid attention to.
-It is seen that insulin and similar drugs used trigger skin diseases.
+These diseases may regress if blood sugar levels are monitored.
+Insulin and similar medications have been observed to trigger skin diseases.

-Skin diseases in diabetes It can be diagnosed at an early stage by monitoring the sugar level in the blood.
-People with diabetes should perform necessary skin checks on a daily basis.
-It is recommended that you consult your doctor if any changes occur on the skin.
+Skin diseases in diabetes Early diagnosis and blood sugar control can prevent skin diseases.
+People with diabetes should perform daily skin checks.
+It is recommended to consult your doctor if you notice any changes in your skin.

 How Can Skin Diseases Be Prevented?